 - Understanding how world issues may affect society and people’s lives

-- Being active in society at different levels – local, national and international
+- Being able to consider issues within different contexts – local, national and international

 As we travel more, and increasingly live and work in different countries as part of a multi-national business environment, so employers of graduates look for global awareness in their recruits.

 “Employers are under strong pressure to find employees who are culturally astute and able to thrive in a global work environment.”
 ‘Culture at work’ British Council 2013

 Employers often describe the global competencies they look for including:

 To summarise, a globally aware person is likely to be someone who is flexible, adaptable, curious and tolerant; able to discuss world news and current affairs and talk about international aspects of their course/career; and be open-minded and sensitive to other people’s cultures.
 They may well have spent time living and working abroad and can probably speak more than one language.